Some test text!

 PDFGenie is able to recover table, text, and reading order from existing PDFs.
 This conversion analyzes the content of existing PDF files and performs an extraction of the logical structure in order to produce an HTML or XML reflowable document.
 This analysis and extraction of text and table features make this tool perfect for industries such as financial, legal, or health.

 Like other PDFTron products, PDFGenie does not rely on other third-party software.
 PDFGenie can be used in server environments or as a batch conversion process.

-PDFGenie Command-Line utility is based on PDFNet SDK core technology which is available for integration in third party solutions and applications.
-For more information about PDFNet SDK, please contact a PDFTron representative or visit http://www.pdftron.com/pdfnet for more information.
+PDFGenie Command-Line utility is based on PDF SDK core technology which is available for integration in third party solutions and applications.
+For more information about our PDF SDK, please visit (https://www.pdftron.com/pdf-sdk/) or contact a PDFTron representative .

 Extracts text and tables from any PDF document to HTML or structured XML.

 Offers different Unicode text encoding (UTF-8 and UTF-16) options.